-Flagpoling is a completely legal process to activate a new immigration status.
+Flagpoling is a completely legal process to activate a new Canadian immigration status.
 The process involves leaving Canada, being refused entry into the USA and then re-entering Canada.

 If you already visiting or working in Canada and have been approved for a new work permit (or even Permanent Residency), flagpoling is the easiest way to activate it without leaving Canada for a trip elsewhere.
 Those wanting to activate an IEC work permit can also flagpole.